0xPolygon/polygon-docs/docs/cdk/overview.md

 ### Tap Into the AggLayer

-By default, CDK chains are opted into the Aggregation Layer (AggLayer) which enables cross-chain transactions among other L2 chains that are also opted into the AggLayer including the Polygon zkEVM.
+By default, CDK chains are opted into the Aggregation Layer (AggLayer) which enables cross-chain transactions among other L2 chains that are also opted into the AggLayer, including the [Polygon zkEVM](https://docs.polygon.technology/zkEVM/).

 This provides a powerful network effect by enabling users to interact with smart contracts on your chain without having to manually bridge assets to it.
 This is especially useful for developers looking to bootstrap their chain&rsquo;s ecosystem and have immediate access to a large pool of users and liquidity.